Subscribe for More Articles Like These! Subscribe Now

 - Watch time is NOT simply how much of your video was watched. // YouTube's algorithm also weighs how much your video contributed to a users’ overall sessions, or what other videos a user watched right after yours.
 Create playlists to keep viewers exploring, and do some exploring of your own, to see how the search engine picks its recommended videos.
 Hang tight for more insights on playlists in our section on view count.

 Honorable Mention: Video Quality

 Search engines like Google and Bing use backlinks to determine trust and quality.
-YouTube’s algorithm relies heavily on user interactions to determine “quality” instead.
+YouTube’s algorithm, on the other hand, relies heavily on user interactions to determine “quality” instead.

 Here are some ways to ensure your video quality is on point: